oblac/jodd-site/doc/jerry/index.md

-To demonstrate the power of *Jerry*, we created a little Facebook bot just for fun:) The task was to create a bot that will login to Facebook account, list friends proposals and send a few '*Add friend*\
+To demonstrate the power of *Jerry*, we created a little Facebook bot just for fun:) The task was to create a bot that will login to Facebook account, list friends proposals and send a few "Add friend" requests.
-requests.
 To see how, [read it here.](facebook-bot.html)